 The MUED organization includes Water Distribution (WD), Water Production (WP), and WWTP Divisions to operate and maintain the water systems.
-The MUED organizational chart is provided in Chart 9-1.
 The Utilities Operations Manager oversees all water and wastewater production, distribution, operation, and maintenance practices, and is supported by a Regulatory Compliance Officer and an Administrative Assistant.